 What Does the P0128 Code Mean?

-- Motor temperature drops down while driving at high speeds.
+- Engine temperature drops lower while driving at highway speeds

 - Stuck open thermostat